 In addition to his work with the Château Auguste estate, Damien also manages three other estates for owner Tom Sullivan including Château Gaby in the Canon-Fronsac appellation; Château Moya, a Castillon-Côtes-de-Bordeaux property; and Château du Parc, a Saint-Émilion Grand Cru.

 Château Auguste is a 74-acre Bordeaux Superieur estate located in the Right Bank region of Bordeaux within the Entre-Deux-Mers appellation.
 The enchanting name “Entre-Deux-Mers” – translated as “between two seas” or “tides” – refers to the Garonne and Dordogne rivers that form the boundaries of this triangular region.
-For thousands of years, the two rivers have deposited sand and gravel eventually building up a sub rock of limestone.
+For thousands of years, the two rivers have deposited sand and gravel slowly creating layers of limestone deep within the earth.
 Given the fertile landscape, Romans were the first to plant vineyards here, with monks later developing the area during the Middle Ages.

 The estate is organically farmed, with the château producing 16,000 cases a year.